Tamas-Gavlider/The-Hunger-Gamers/README.md

 Font Awesome - For the icon logo.

 Google Dev Tools - To troubleshoot and test features, solve issues with responsiveness and styling.

+[Am I Responsive?](https://ui.dev/amiresponsive) - To show the website image on a range of devices.

+[Cloudconvert](https://cloudconvert.com/jpg-to-webp) - To convert images to webp format.

+## Deployment & Local Development

+### Deployment

+Github Pages was used to deploy the live website.
+The instructions to achieve this are below:

+1. Log in (or sign up) to Github.
+1. Find the repository for this project, The-Hunger-Gamers.
+1. Click on the Settings link.
+1. Click on the Pages link in the left hand side navigation bar under "Code and Automation".
+1. In the Source section, choose main from the drop down select branch menu.
+Select Root  from the drop down select folder menu.
+1. Click Save.
+Your live Github Pages site is now deployed at the URL shown.

+## Local Development

+**How to Fork**

+To fork the The-Hunger-Gamers repository:

+1. Log in (or sign up) to Github.
+1. Go to the repository for this project, Tamas-Gavlider/The-Hunger-Gamers.
+1. Click the Fork button in the top right corner.

+**How to Clone**

+To clone the The-Hunger-Gamers repository:

+1. Log in (or sign up) to Github.
+1. Go to the repository for this project, Tamas-Gavlider/The-Hunger-Gamers.
+1. Click on the code button, select whether you would like to clone with HTTPS, SSH or GitHub CLI and copy the link shown.
+1. Open the terminal in your code editor and change the current working directory to the location you want to use for the cloned directory.
+1. Type 'git clone' into the terminal and then paste the link you copied in step 3.
+Press enter.

+## Testing